 Even with a new member, work on their next album, One Hot Minute, languished.
 When the record was finally released in 1995, it was with a drastically different sound than previous albums.
 Still, it sold impressively well, showing that RHCP was still a hot item among fans.

 Within the band things were not so rosy.
 While still working on One Hot Minute, Kiedis had once again lapsed into addiction, and did so yet again during the tour to support the album.
 Navarro, too, was back on drugs.
 Tensions within the band mounted until April 1998, when Navarro decided to leave.
 Lacking a lead guitarist yet again, Flea approached John Frusciante, who agreed to return to RHCP.

 With Frusciante back, the band got right to work on their next album, and a little over a year later released Californication.
 The album was a smash success, even surpassing Blood Sex Sugar Magik from nine years before.
 The album produced three hit singles in "Scar Tissue," "Otherside," and "Californication."
 The band supported it with a tour and then got to work on their next album, By the Way.
 A darker work mostly containing ballads, it was more moderately successful.
-The band next released Stadium Arcade, known chiefly for its hit single "Dani California."
-It fared about as well as By the Way, selling just over 2 million records.
+The band next released Stadium Arcadium, which was one of its most successful albums as far as accolades are concerned.

 Stadium Arcadium was the last album that John Frusciante was a part of for RHCP, and the album cleaned up at the 2007 Grammy's as it was nominated for seven awards and won five of them.
 "Dani California" was the hit single and is still popular a decade later.